MsMatki/React-Redux-Movies/README.md

 # CoolMoviesBB React App

-CoolMoviesBB is a responsive React app that allows the user to search Movies and TvShows.
+CoolMoviesBB is a responsive React-Redux app that allows the user to search Movies and TvShows.
 This project is fetching data from The Movie Database https://www.themoviedb.org/.

 ## Preview